jr-leary7/scLANE/README.md

 #> Registered S3 method overwritten by 'bit':
 #>   method   from
 #>   print.ri gamlss
-#> scLANE testing completed for 100 genes across 1 lineage in 22.317 secs
+#> scLANE testing in GLM mode completed for 100 genes across 1 lineage in 16.068 secs
 ```

 After the function finishes running, we use `getResultsDE()` to generate